-1. No Person shall operate a Motor Vehicle or equipment within Movement Areas and TSA Regulated Areas at a speed or in a manner, and without

-- due cause and care, so as to endanger or likely endanger any Person or property within the movement and TSA Regulated Areas. - 2.
+- 1. No Person shall operate a Motor Vehicle or equipment within Movement Areas and TSA Regulated Areas at a speed or in a manner, and without due cause and care, so as to endanger or likely endanger any Person or property within the movement and TSA Regulated Areas. - 2.
 No Person shall operate a Motor Vehicle or equipment at a speed in excess of 5 miles per hour (mph) when within 20 feet of a parked Aircraft. - 3.
-No Person shall operate a Motor Vehicle or equipment on Aircraft parking Aprons at a speed in excess of 15 mph. - No Person shall operate a Motor Vehicle or equipment in excess of 25 mph on vehicle service or access roads. - a.
+No Person shall operate a Motor Vehicle or equipment on Aircraft parking or vehicle service roads on the aircraft aprons at a speed in excess of 15 mph. - 4.
+No Person shall operate a Motor Vehicle or equipment in excess of 25 mph on access roads. - a.
 Emergency response vehicles responding to actual or simulated emergencies may exceed maximum speed limits provided safety is not compromised. - 5.
 No Person shall, while operating a Motor Vehicle or equipment within TSA Regulated Areas, engage in any speed competition with another vehicle or other vehicles and/or equipment Operator.